ash123456789/laravel-deferred-joins/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/ash123456789/laravel-deferred-joins/Check%20&%20fix%20styling?label=code%20style)](https://github.com/ash123456789/laravel-deferred-joins/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/ash123456789/laravel-deferred-joins.svg?style=flat-square)](https://packagist.org/packages/ash123456789/laravel-deferred-joins)

-A simple Laravel package to allow usage of deferred joins for improved performance.
+A simple Laravel package to improve pagination performance through the usage of deferred joins.

+The code is originally by [Aaron Francis](https://github.com/aarondfrancis), all I did was put it into a composer package to make life easier for myself to use it in a few projects.

+While this package allows you to quickly implement deferred join pagination, you will still need to add a covering index where needed.
+See [here](https://aaronfrancis.com/2022/efficient-pagination-using-deferred-joins#deferred-joins-and-covering-indexes) for more information.

+You can read more about the benefits [here](https://aaronfrancis.com/2022/efficient-pagination-using-deferred-joins).

 ## Installation